NVIDIA/NeMo-Guardrails/docs/getting_started/1_hello_world/README.md

 ```

 ```
-    {'role': 'assistant', 'content': 'Hi there!
-How can I help you?'}
+    {'role': 'assistant', 'content': 'Hello!
+I am Assistant, an AI trained to help with tasks and provide information.
+How can I assist you today?'}
 ```

 The format for the input `messages` array as well as the response follow the same format as the [OpenAI API](https://platform.openai.com/docs/guides/text-generation/chat-completions-api).